harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-pipeline-basics.md

 ## Pipelines

-A CI pipeline is an end-to-end integration workflow that pulls a codebase, builds an artifact, and then uploads the artifact to storage or a registry such as Docker Hub, Google Cloud Registry, JFrog Artifactory, and many others.
+A CI pipeline is an end-to-end integration workflow that, in its simplest form, pulls a codebase, builds an artifact, and then uploads the artifact to storage or a registry such as DockerHub, Google Cloud Registry, JFrog Artifactory, and many others.

 You can run a pipeline manually or set up triggers to automatically run it on a schedule or when an event occurs, such as a Git merge in your codebase.